Agent Workflow

 $ hence task next plan.spl

-Each line in the "assigned to you" section includes a copy-pasteable claim command.
+Each line includes a copy-pasteable claim command.
 You can pipe this into your shell or an LLM's tool loop directly.

 Machine-readable output